anmarjarjees/java-essentials/README.md

     - In the search box of the taskbar, type "environment...", the application name should appear, click it
 - From the system properties window, click "Environment Variables":
 ![env-var-button](images/env-var-button.jpg)
-- Environment Variable window will appear, you can add the path to the "User Varaibles for YourName" or the "System Varaibles" for Windows.
-If you are the only user, so it has the same effect as "System Varaibles" option.
+- Environment Variable window will appear, you can add the path to the "User Variables for YourName" or the "System Variables" for Windows.
+If you are the only user, so it has the same effect as "System Variables" option.
 - Two different approaches or ways:
     - FIRST WAY: New Button
         - Click the button "New" then"